 Fabricating Power: Balinese Textiles as Transformation in the Mead and Bateson Collection

-My postdoctoral research project (2016-18) explores how cloth and clothing, collected by anthropologists Margaret Mead and Gregory Bateson in Bali, Indonesia, in the 1930s, act as embodied means of transformation and power through their symbolic, aesthetic, and praxeological value.
+A postdoctoral research project (2016-18) in museum anthropology that explores how cloth and clothing, collected by anthropologists Margaret Mead and Gregory Bateson in Bali, Indonesia, in the 1930s, act as embodied means of transformation and power through their symbolic, aesthetic, and praxeological value.

 Art & Indian Diasporic Identity